Updated: Apr 6

 Not numbered in the photo below is the breast.
 The breast of the Song Sparrow is covered in heavy, thick streaking with a white base color.
 The breast streaking on Song Sparrows can vary widely in color, though the Lincoln's Sparrow breast streaking is usually dark.
 The Lincoln's Sparrow streaking is finer in appearance.

-How to Identify Song Sparrow vs Lincoln's Sparrow - Sound
+Song Sparrow vs Lincoln's Sparrow - Song Identification

 Auditory keys are the "clues" received by your ears and transmitted to your brain for aid in identification.
 Basically, if you can hear it, it is an auditory key.